This post may contain affiliate links. See our affiliate disclaimer here.

 One effective method for saving water is to wipe dishes down with a rag before washing.
 As long as you avoid messy meals that cake plates and pans, this method can accomplish 90% of the washing without any water.
 Then, instead of washing dishes under running water, collect a small amount of hot water in a bucket or pan and use that water to wash all of your dishes.

-Prepare Food before your Trip
+Prepare Food before your Road Trip

 Another way to wash less dishes, is to prepare food at home before your RV boondocking trip.
 If you live in your RV, prepare food in your kitchen at a full service campground before heading into the wilderness.